selalib/selalib/REPOSITORY_README.txt

 since the public version of Gysela is derived from the proprietary version owned by the CEA, only the CEA personnel will work updating this part of the repository.

-'slv2d' is a code written by Eric Sonnendrucker that contains all functions we need to have in selalib.
-This part of the code will be used for testing purpose

 AVAILABLE BRANCHES: